 Tell us about your role in the creation of this work.

-Give us an overview of the campaign, what is it about and when was it released?
+Give us an overview of the campaign, what is it about?

-How did the client initially react to the idea?
+How did the client initially react to this idea?

 Where do you see this campaign going in the future?